asdoc/clash-workspace/README.md

   * Create the database using command:
       - python manage.py syncdb

   * Create database fields from the /admin url.
-This app assumes that there are three Team entries named
+Add database entries for
-    - round1
+      - Users
-    - round2
+      - Teams
-    - swifttyper
+      - Permissions

   * After creation of users, run the scripts from root directory of the app :
     ```